inno-se/the-guide/README.md

 [Entry Criteria]
 * The issue description contains all necessary details.
 * The issue has "Ideal Hours" and the current "Sprint".
-* The issue has a branch created via the "create a branch" button on the issue page.
+* The issue has a linked branch created via the "create a branch" button on the issue page.
 ```

 #### In Review